The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 5. House for plants, mushrooms, animals

-Let's read, What role does the forest play?
+Let's read, What roles does the forest play?

 3.2.
-Conversation about the ecological problem of the forest
+Conversation about the environmental problem of the forest

-- Is a person always fair in relation to the forest?
-Isn't it his fault that the ecological problems of the forest arise?
-What environmental problem is being discussed in the following poem, listen:
+- Is a person always fair to the forest?
+Is it not his fault that ecological problems forests?
+What environmental problem? we're talking about in the next poem, listen:

 Sasha cried as the forest was cut down,

-She still feels sorry for him to tears.
+Even now she feels sorry for him to the point of tears.

-Birds reigned at the top of the forest,
+Birds reigned in the top of the forest,

 Suddenly men with axes appeared.